connexcs/docs/docs/customer/customer.md

 ![alt text][ipauth-adv]

-The **Parameter Rewrite** tab is used to create automatic replacements for destination numbers or CLI, so a number is formatted in the ppaorpriate [E164 format](https://www.twilio.com/docs/glossary/what-e164).
+The **Parameter Rewrite** tab is used to create automatic replacements for destination numbers or CLI, so a number is formatted in the appropriate [E164 format](https://www.twilio.com/docs/glossary/what-e164).

 1. Click the **`+`**.
 2. Select the parameter you want to modify.